CodeWringer/ambersteel/documents/en/species/human/cultures/projskian.md

 * Does music influence people's behaviour?
 * Does this culture have a typical dance form; and what is it like?
 * Who is able to see such entertainments and what restrictions might there be against some people?

+### Bathing
+Bathing is one of the Projskians favorite passtime.
+They regularly meet friends and family at the bath houses or other places of hygiene.
+Bathing is as much about hygiene, as it is about forging new acquaintances, where all eare equal.
+Stripped of finery and steel, nobles mingle with commoners, albeit under guard, and and speak to each other as if class mattered not.

+### Sword Fighting
+Many Projskians enjoy practicing their sword fighting.
+They often come together in improvised sparring rings, where combatants take turns.
+Often times, they'll use specializd dull swords, made for safe sparring.

 ## Life Span & Life Phases
 ### Life Span